phylotastic/phylotastic.github.io/docs/phylotastic_use_cases_1.md

 ### Flexible analysis of high-value comparative data sets

-A typical research use of extracted trees, exemplified in Walls [34] or Riek [35], is to conduct an evolutionary analysis of a matrix of compared traits for a small set of species.
+A typical research use of extracted trees, exemplified in Walls (2011) or Riek (2011), is to conduct an evolutionary analysis of a matrix of compared traits for a small set of species.
 For this use-case, Dr. Walls of iPlant (letter) will join the design team.
-Our approach is inspired by a hackathon demonstration project (integration of subtree extraction web-services into Mesquite [58], an extensible workbench for evolutionary analysis) and by the recent emergence of high-value data sets covering many species for many traits, e.g., the leaf economics spectrum data from the Global Plant Trait Network [59], or the mammal phenomics matrix of [60] (see also [61]).
+Our approach is inspired by a hackathon demonstration project (integration of subtree extraction web-services into Mesquite (Madison, et al, 2007), an extensible workbench for evolutionary analysis) and by the recent emergence of high-value data sets covering many species for many traits, e.g., the leaf economics spectrum data from the Global Plant Trait Network (Wright, et al 2004), or two recent large-scale "phenomics" matrices of Burleigh, et al (2013) and O'Leary, et al (2013).
 We will embed one or more such high-value data sets in an available analysis environment (e.g., Mesquite, R, iPlant Discovery Environment) modified to allow automated discovery of species trees.
 Using published studies as a guide, we will create recipes for various types of analyses, and offer screencasts that demonstrate the use of tools.

 The motivations of this use-case are similar to the first one, except that here, we expect to create functionality that is genuinely useful to research scientists, and that could be the basis for multiple publications using the high-value data sets.